 What happens if I pay by payroll deduction and I leave my organisation/workplace?

 Your membership and relationship is directly with NCB.
-If you leave the trust, we will notify NCB of this and they will contact you directly to make alternative arrangements for your payments.
+If you leave your employer, they will notify us of this and we will contact you directly to make alternative arrangements for your payments.

 I don’t have a permanent contract and work as and when, can I join?